Find Affordable College Courses

 undefined

-Of the students who received a communications master's degree from Baylor, 68% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a communications master's degree from Baylor, 54% were white.
+This is typical for this degree on the natiowide level.
+In the communications master's program at this school, racial-ethnic minorities make up 42% of degree recipients.
+That is 2% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Baylor University with a master's in communications.